Qtorial/firebase/README.md

 ## Set up your firebase project for Qtorial.

 #### Prerequisite
-Create a firebase project where you enabled
+a firebase project where you enabled
   - firestore
   - storage
   - functions (cloud functions for firebase)

-While you need to manually enable firestore and storage in your firebase project, you don't have to do anything for functions.
+As for firestore, storage you need to manually enable firestore and storage in your firebase project.
-Also, we recommend you create a new project as we don't want to mess up your existing project.
+We recommend you create a new project as we don't want to mess up your existing project.
+If you like to use an exiting project, you need to manually merge our codes and yours and deploy them.

 ---
 Clone this repository